Find out what you need to know before you do the Firearms Safety Course.

 The course is free, but you need to have paid for your firearms licence application.

-The Firearms Safety Course has 2 parts.
+The course has 2 parts.

 1. Firearms theory test

-Duration: 30 minutes.
+Duration: 30 minutes

-Language: English.
+Language: English

-Format: 30 multiple choice questions.
+Format: 30 multiple choice questions

 Support: You are welcome to bring a reader/writer or interpreter with you.